 - 3.5-tonne towing capacity

 - Long service intervals

 If you’re looking for a pickup with a car-like driving experience, a lot of people are going to steer you towards this Nissan Navara.

-First introduced to the UK market in 2016, when it was officially known as the NP300 Navara – the NP300 part has subsequently been quietly disappeared from most UK marketing – its most exciting, and in some circles controversial, feature is the rear suspension.
+First introduced to the UK market in 2016, when it was officially known as the NP300 Navara – the NP300 part has subsequently been quietly disappeared from most UK marketing – its key feature is the rear suspension.

 Here, instead of the simple and conventional leaf-spring suspension used by most pickups, Nissan has chosen to fit a complex multi-link arrangement that uses coil springs instead.
 Coil springs are exactly what you’ll find under your car – hence the promise that the Navara delivers a similar driving experience.

-Add this to some powerful engines, a neatly styled cab interior and 3.5-tonne towing capability, and it impressed us enough that we awarded it the inaugural Parkers Pickup of the Year Award in 2017.
+Add this to some powerful engines, a neatly styled cab interior and 3.5-tonne towing capability, and it impressed us enough that we awarded it the inaugural Parkers Pickup of the Year Award.